Our commitment to Responsible Research Assessment

 - Developed appropriate guidance for applicants/candidates that explains our principles and encourages them to provide as full a range as possible of types of research outputs and contributions to the research environment/ecosystems in addition to conventional publications.

-- The development and delivery of a communications and advocacy plan to support the ongoing culture change needed to embed these principles in our working practices at UoB.
+- The delivery of our communications and advocacy plan to support the ongoing culture change needed to embed these principles in our working practices at UoB.

-- The evaluation of the current understanding of Responsible Research Assessment by our research community, and ongoing monitoring of this.
+- Ongoing evaluation and monitoring of the current understanding of Responsible Research Assessment by our research community.

 We will do this by:

-- Informing and discussing our responsible research assessment principles and plans with academic colleagues through a variety of routes such as focus groups, established College mechanisms (College and School Research Committees), our early career networks and the like and taking other opportunities as they arise to ensure our policy in this area is understood.
+- Informing and discussing our responsible research assessment principles and plans with academic colleagues through a variety of routes such as established College mechanisms (College and School Research Committees) and our early career networks and the like, and taking other opportunities as they arise to ensure our policy in this area is understood.

 - Working collaboratively with colleagues across the sector to learn from best practice elsewhere.